 Q: How would you rate the healthcare in Havana?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?
 Are there any hospitals you would recommend?

 A: Cuba is renowned for its national universal health system and care.
-Although the basic facilities might be a bit shocking to people from the developed north, the statistics (verified by various UN agencies including WHO and PAHO) bear out the success of the Cuban approach.
-Life expectancy, infant mortality, under five mortality and other major indicators are on par or surpass most industrialised countries.
+Although the basic facilities might be a bit shocking to people from the developed north, the statistics (verified by various UN agencies, including WHO and PAHO) bear out the success of the Cuban approach.
+Life expectancy, infant mortality, under-five mortality and other major indicators are on par with or surpass most industrialised countries.

 Cuban healthcare is so good and affordable that many foreigners come to Cuba specifically for medical tourism – although US citizens and residents are prohibited from doing so by US restrictions imposed by the State Department.
-The general hospital for foreigners is the Cira García hospital in Playa, but there are specialist hospitals for neurological conditions, for drug rehabilitation, and more, plus centres for specific conditions and diseases which foreigners can also access.
+The general hospital for foreigners is the Cira García Hospital in Playa, but there are specialist hospitals for neurological conditions, drug rehabilitation and more, plus centres for specific conditions and diseases which foreigners can also access.

 Q: What are the biggest safety issues facing expats living in Cuba?
 Are there any areas expats should avoid?

-A: Cuba is an extraordinarily safe country and Havana a safe capital – as I mentioned above, safety is one of the things I love about my adopted home.
-Sure, there are some super shady neighbourhoods, you wouldn’t want to wander around El Fanguito or Los Pozitos unaccompanied, but in general, the most dangerous threats here are dengue and giardia – neither of which are life-threatening.
+A: Cuba is an extraordinarily safe country, and Havana is a safe capital – as I mentioned above, safety is one of the things I love about my adopted home.
+Sure, there are some super shady neighbourhoods; you wouldn’t want to wander around El Fanguito or Los Pozitos unaccompanied, but in general, the most dangerous threats here are dengue and giardia – neither of which are life-threatening.

 Q: How do you rate the standard of housing in Havana?
 What different options are available for expats?

-Q: Any areas or suburbs you’d recommend for expats to live in?
+Q: Are there any areas or suburbs you’d recommend for expats to live in?

 A: Popular areas for expats include Vedado, Miramar and farther afield, Siboney.